gwdistsys18/dist-sys-practice/README.md

 ![](https://github.com/lyuxiaosu/dist-sys-practice/blob/master/openNetVM_architecture.png)

+* NF Manager manages all NFs running on containers.
+It receives packets from NIC and disptaches the packets to the certain NFs according to the specific rules.
+* NFs recevie packets from NF Manager or from other NFs, then process the packets and deliver them to the next NF or send out of the NIC

 It achieves high performance through the following techniques:

 * At the IP layer, OpenNetVM uses DPDK to receive packets and send packets.
 All packets will bypass the kernel to the userspace, which     can reduce the system interrupts and packets-copy.